-Spain's Garbine Muguruza celebrates her Wimbledon final victory after beating Venus Williams 7-5 6-0.
-This was the second gram slam final of the season Williams has reached.
-She was beaten by her sister Serena in the Australian Open in January.
+Garbine Muguruza, left, celebrates her Wimbledon victory after beating Venus Williams 7-5, 6-0 in the final on Saturday, July 15.
+This was the second Grand Slam final of the season for Williams, who was beaten by her sister, Serena, in the Australian Open final in January.

-Venus Williams celebrates her semifinal win at Wimbledon on Thursday, July 13.
-The 37-year-old American, who has won seven Grand Slam singles titles, is the oldest player to make the Wimbledon final since Martina Navratilova in 1994.
+Williams celebrates her semifinal win at Wimbledon on Thursday, July 13.
+The 37-year-old American, who has won seven Grand Slam singles titles, was the oldest player to make the Wimbledon final since Martina Navratilova in 1994.

 Williams is 10 years old in this photo from August 1990.
 She and her sister, Serena, were trained by their father in the tough Los Angeles suburb of Compton before moving to West Palm Beach, Florida, to attend a tennis academy.